TychoLoke/azure-ad-empty-groups-exporter/README.md

 This **PowerShell script**, authored by **Tycho Löke**, automates the process of identifying and exporting **empty groups** from **Microsoft Entra ID (Azure AD)** using the **Microsoft Graph API**.

 The results are saved to a **CSV file**, making it easy to analyze and clean up unused groups in your directory.
+Now includes support for identifying groups with **nested memberships** to prevent accidental deletions.

 ---

 ## 📌 Features
 ✅ **Automated Empty Group Retrieval** – Fetches all Azure AD groups and identifies those with **no members**.
+✅ **Excludes Nested Memberships** – Ensures groups that are members of other groups are excluded from the report.
 ✅ **Detailed Group Classification** – Categorizes groups into types like **Microsoft 365**, **Security**, or **Distribution**.
 ✅ **Real-Time Updates** – Displays progress as it processes each group.
 ✅ **Customizable Export Path** – Save the report to a location of your choice.